 As a registered Allied Health Professional (AHP), I have a responsibility to support practice-based learning.
 That didn’t stop me feeling just a little apprehensive when my colleague Stephen Lithgow and I – both of us from our organisation’s Focus on Dementia team – were the first AHPs in the organisation to supervise a project placement for two MSc physiotherapy students.

 It had been a long held ambition of June Wylie, our Allied Health Professional (AHP) Lead, that Healthcare Improvement Scotland would support AHP student placements.
-For the past few years June and a small working group of AHPs in the organisation have been working with Pete Glover from National Educational for Scotland (NES) and Dougie Lachlan Glasgow Caledonian University to bring this into fruition.
+For the past few years June and a small working group of AHPs in the organisation have been working with Pete Glover from NHS Education for Scotland (NES) and Dougie Lachlan Glasgow Caledonian University to bring this into fruition.
 In October last year, our first two students joined us for a four-week virtual placement.

 Once they joined us, it was not surprising to find out that our two students, Laura and Shelagh, were just as apprehensive as we were.
 For them, as physiotherapy students, it was nervousness at being on a placement that wasn’t clinical.
 For us, it was more about how we could make a placement effective when it was being conducted virtually, as well as how much time it might take on top of the day job.
 On top of that, for Stephen as an Occupational Therapist, it was whether supervising students from a different profession would work.